-Bouse Park is a large park that has recently had an all age water feature constructed with an entrance on Indian Meridian.
-Some of the park is still being restructured into a public park with sports facilities.
+Bouse Park is a large park with an all-age water feature constructed with an entrance on Indian Meridian.
+Some of the park is being restructured into a public park with sports facilities.
 This is about 4 miles southeast of the library.